 The School Yard:

-• If a child misbehaves consistently in the yard he/she can be sent to the school colonnade for a time out.
+- If a child misbehaves consistently in the yard he/she can be sent to the school hall for a time out.
 This can happen for interfering in other games, rough play, going outside the yard area.

-• For more serious misbehaviour such as name calling or fighting, the child will be removed from the yard and sent to the principal’s office where he/she will sit outside until the end of break.
+- For more serious misbehaviour such as name calling or fighting, the child will be removed from the yard and sent to sit outside the secretary’s office where he/she will sit outside until the end of break.